Mikael-Coenen/Cybersecurity_Notes/security_plus_notes/chapter_three.md

     - Folders or files created on target devices
 - Mitigation practice: awareness practices, control software and applications that users can acquire, anti-malware and other tools to identify and stop trojans

-- Side note: many types of malware use command and control (C&C) techniques to allow attackers to tell them what to do.
-These groups of systems under central command are botnets, individual systems are bots.
-C&C increasingly uses encrpyted HTTP connections
+- Side note: many types of malware use command and control (C&C) techniques which is the communication channel attackers use to remotely manage compromised systems.
+A bot is an infected, internet-connected device, while a botnet is a network of these bots acting in unison.

+## Worms
+- Malware that spreads and self-replicates by exploiting security flaws
+- Self-replicates without requiring users to click on them
+- IOC's include:
+    - Known malicious files
+    - Downloads of additional components from remote systems
+    - Command and control contact to remote systems
+    - Malicious behaviors using system commands for injection and other activities
+    - Hands-on-keyboard attacker activity
+- Mitigation practice: network-level controls focused on preventing infection traffic, also to limit attack surfaces

+## Spyware
+- Malware that is designed to obtain info about an individual, organizaiton, or system
+- IOC's include:
+    - Remote-access and remote-control-related indicators
+    - Known software file fingerprints
+    - Malicious processes, often disguised as system processes
+    - Injection attacks against browsers
+- Spyware uses techniques from other types of malware
+- Mitigation practice: awareness, control of the software that is allowed on devices and systems, and antispyware capabilities built into antimalware tools